PostHog/posthog.com/contents/tutorials/react-popups.md

 topics: ['feature flags', 'experimentation']
 ---

 Popups are a way to highlight features in your app.
 This tutorial shows how to add them to a React app and control them using feature flags and JSON payloads.
-The use of feature flag payloads enables easy customization and control of popups.
+Feature flag payloads are an ideal tool for this because they enable you to send arbitrary data that controls the popup location and content without needing to redeploy.

 ## Creating a React app